jeremiahbohr/jeremiahbohr.github.io/index.md

 description: Jeremiah Bohr is an Assistant Professor of Sociology at the University of Wisconsin Oshkosh.
 keywords: Jeremiah, Bohr, sociology, environmental, climate, denial, energy, computational, University, Wisconsin, Oshkosh
 ---
-Since 2015, I have worked as an Assistant Professor of Sociology at the University of Wisconsin Oshkosh.
-I study climate change denial, environmental politics and communication, and energy use.
-My research has been featured in outlets such as <i>The Guardian, Time, Mother Jones, Think Progress,</i> and others.
+Since 2015, I have worked as an Assistant Professor of Sociology at the University of Wisconsin Oshkosh, after completing my Ph.D. at the University of Illinois at Urbana-Champaign.
+My research areas include climate change denial, environmental public opinion, politics, and communication, and how energy consumption relates to economic outcomes.
+My work has been featured in outlets such as <i>The Guardian, Time, Mother Jones, </i> and others.
 <br/><br/>
 I am currently using my methodological interest in computational social science (especially text analysis) as preparation for a new course on Social Data Science, aimed at undergraduate students with little to no background in computer programming.
+I also teach courses such as environmental sociology, social stratification, research methods, and social statistics.